Coastal Walks Near Forresters Beach & Central Coast NSW

 Forresters Beach Holiday Rental — Forries Beach Cottage

 Forries Beach Cottage is a 4-bedroom, 2-bathroom pet-friendly Forresters Beach holiday rental on the NSW Central Coast.
-It sleeps up to 10 guests, sits 300 metres (a 3-minute walk) from the beach, and is priced from $540 per night.
-The cottage is about one hour north of Sydney by car and is personally managed by Kim, an Airbnb Ambassador, Superhost and Airbnb Community Leader.
+It sleeps up to 10 guests, sits 300 metres (a 3-minute walk) from the beach, and is priced from $630 AUD per night.
+The cottage is about one hour north of Sydney by car and is personally managed by Kim, an Airbnb Ambassador, Superhost, Guest Favourite and Airbnb Community Leader.

 At a glance